anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 == Frequently Asked Questions ==

-= Lightbox Plus ColorBox doesn't work =
+= Lightbox Plus Colorbox doesn't work =

-Well, yes, it does.
-It's used by thousands of websites and if it doesn't work for you that because there is some problem with how it interacts with your site.
+Well, yes, it probably does.
+It's used by thousands of websites and if it doesn't work for you then it is likely because there is some problem with how it interacting with other JavaScript on your site.

-The most common cause for it not working is a jQuery conflict cause by a theme or a plugin that either does not properly instantiate jQuery or instantiate s avery old version of jQuery.
+The most common cause for it not working is a jQuery conflict cause by a theme or a plugin that either does not properly instantiate jQuery or instantiates a very old version of jQuery.

 Here are things to try in order to see what the problem is.